cangermueller/Chiron/README.md

 ```

 ## Using chiron
-Chiron provides a `train`, `call`, and `export` command for training, base calling, and exporting signal/label files from fast5 files.
+Chiron provides a `train`, `call`, and `export` command for training models, base calling, and exporting signal/label files from fast5 files.

 ```
 chiron {train,call,export} [FLAGS]